CosmWasm/docs-old/docs/name-service/prereq.md

 Cosmwasm provides a [template repo](https://github.com/confio/cosmwasm-template).
 We will be using this to scaffold all the needed files for writing a smart contract.
 Below is the command that you will use in order to generate your repository to start building your smart contract.
 You can place anything you'd like for `YOUR_NAME_HERE`.
 For use in this tutorial we will use name_service.

-`cargo generate --git https://github.com/confio/cosmwasm-template.git --name YOUR_NAME_HERE`
+`cargo generate --git https://github.com/confio/cosmwasm-template.git --name YOUR_CONTRACT_NAME_HERE`

 Next we will breakdown all the files that are created.